The Adventures of Jimmy Neutron, Boy Genius: Development

 Keith Alcorn and John A. Davis created Jimmy (then named Johnny Quasar) sometime during the 1980s and wrote a script titled Runaway Rocketboy (later the name of the pilot), which was abandoned.
 He later stumbled upon the idea while moving into a new house in the early 1990s.
 Davis re-worked it as a short film titled Johnny Quasar and presented it at SIGGRAPH, where he met Steve Oedekerk and worked on a television series of the short as well as the movie.
 Jimmy was still called Johnny Quasar before it was decided to name him Jimmy Neutron because the name sounded too similar to Jonny Quest.

 The pilot involves Jimmy Neutron testing a rocket ship that he has invented, and later uses it when he inadvertently stumbles upon a Yolkian plot to conquer Earth.
 The pilot was aired in short mini-episodes on Nickelodeon before the film's release, and its plot was used for the film.
 It was later included as an extra on the "Confusion Fusion" and "The Complete Series" DVDs.
 It was originally supposed to air as a short on KaBlam!, but the show got canceled before the episode aired.

 The pilot had a few differences from the main series.
-In it, Jimmy wore a red and white striped shirt and did not wear his signature red atom shirt, Judy's hair was darker, Hugh wore a blue suit (instead of a sweater vest and tie) and was a bit smarter, the Yolkians all wore grey suits and King Goobot's crown was a different color, the theme song was longer with a few lines that were cut later, Goddard was voiced by Nathan Lane, Carl Wheezer had a very different design, main characters Sheen Estevez, Cindy Vortex, and Libby Folfax were absent and the title card had a picture in the scene.
+In it, Jimmy wore a red and white striped shirt and did not wear his signature red atom shirt, Judy's hair was darker, Hugh wore a blue suit (instead of a sweater vest and tie) and was a bit smarter, the Yolkians all wore grey suits and King Goobot's crown was a different color, the theme song was longer with a few lines that were cut later, Goddard was voiced by Kim Saxon, Carl Wheezer had a very different design, main characters Sheen Estevez, Cindy Vortex, and Libby Folfax were absent and the title card had a picture in the scene.